-Health Improvement staff were available on the day to share information and to answer any tobacco/smoking related queries from the public.
+Health Improvement staff were available on the day to share information and to

 The display was visited by both public and staff and feedback was positive.

 Working with communities to tackle health inequalities

 Clean Air Event at the Auchenback Resource Centre Community Safety Fun Day children and people from second hand smoke and smoking behaviours.
 People liked the idea of the outdoor areas being smokefree, particularly for the busy outdoor activity area which is set up for children to play.
 They would like to see future smokefree events across East Renfrewshire.